DigiBP/25DIGIBP4/README.md

 # 📦 AS-IS Process

 This order-to-shipment is a key supporting process to a sales process.
 It involves 4 departments and covers the work ranging from processing the purchase order (PO) to preparing and shipping the ordered goods.
-With over 600 customers and 2500 orderlines processed monthly, the process requires
+With over 600 customers and 2500 orderlines processed monthly, the process requires a close followup across all involved departments to avoid creating time wastes which might potentially lead to customer disatisfaction.

+**Roles involved in the process**:

+**Internal**
+- Customer Service (CS): handles the incoming PO, the availability of ordered goods and informs other process participants of the outcome
+- Procurement: involved in procuring ordered items which are out-of-stock
+- Planner: involved in planning the production of out-of-stock items
+- Dispatch: performs warehouse jobs (picking and packing) in preparation to shipping goods

+**External**:
+- Customer
+- Vendor (interaction with vendors is not modelled as it´s out of scope of this project)

 ## Process Description

 | Process Step | Description                        | Comments                                                                                                                                                     | Lane                            |